-Generation Google Scholarship 2021 for Computer Science Students in North America
+Generation Google Scholarship 2022-2023 for Computer Science Students North America

-Applications are open for the Generation Google Scholarship 2021 for North America.
+Applications for the Generation Google Scholarship 2022-2023 for Computer Science Students North America are now open.
 The Generation Google Scholarship was established to help aspiring students pursuing computer science degrees excel in technology and become leaders in the field.

 The Generation Google Scholarship will be awarded based on the strength of each candidate’s commitment to diversity, equity, and inclusion, demonstrated leadership, and academic performance.
 The program is open to students who meet all the minimum qualifications and they strongly encourage students that identify with groups historically excluded from the technology industry, including Women, Black/African American, Hispanic/Latinx, American Indian, Native Hawaiian/Pacific Islander, to apply.